berknology/leetcode-classifier/README.md

 problems.
 One key difference between graph and tree problems is that graph traversal requires a `visited` variable to memorize nodes that have been visited before.
 Moreover, use DFS to solve connected problems and BFS to solve shortest path problems.
-The complexity of graph traversals is generally `O(V+E)` in time and `O(V)` in space, where `V` is the number of vertices and `E` is the number of edges.
+The complexity of graph traversals is generally `O(V+E)` in time and `O(V)` in space, where `V` is the number of vertices/nodes and `E` is the number of edges.

  ID | Problem Name | Difficulty | Similar problems | Main Idea
 --- | ------------ | ---------- | ---------------- | ----------------------------------------------------------